 With weeks of rehearsals, complex set designs, and elaborate costumes, the traditional Christmas pageant isn’t for everyone.
-So at this busy time of year, try doing something different to involve entire families in a Christmas production that’s rehearsed and completed in one night–with an important role for every participant.
+So at this busy time of year, try doing something different to involve entire families in a one-night, rehearsed Christmas production — with an important role for every participant.

 Nothing’s easier than an entire production done in one night, but you’ll need to prepare well to pull it off.
 Follow these steps.

-• The Show Must Go On!-When families are finished in their designated rooms, have them all gather in your sanctuary or a large meeting area.
+When families finish in their designated rooms, have them all gather in your sanctuary or a large meeting area.
 Play Christmas music as families travel into this area.
 Then introduce the evening and the three accounts everyone will present of Jesus’ birth.
 Invite each actor on stage and any families who’d like to join the actor to help tell their story.
 Encourage all families to participate in the story’s motions and the accompanying song.